 Gardeners have been growing bush beans in their gardens for almost as long as there have been gardens.
 Beans are a wonderful food that can be used either as a green vegetable or an important protein source.
-Learning how to plant bush beans is not hard.
+Learning how to plant bush beans isn’t hard.
 Keep reading to learn more about how to grow bush type beans.

 What are Bush Beans?

 Beans come in one of two types: bush beans and pole beans.
-Bush beans differ from pole beans in the fact that bush beans do not need any kind of support to stay upright.
+Bush beans differ from pole beans in the fact that bush beans don’t need any kind of support to stay upright.
 Pole beans, on the other hand, need a pole or some other support to stay upright.

-Bush beans can be further broken down into 3 types: snap beans (where the pods are eaten), green shelling beans (where the beans are eaten green) and dry beans (where the beans are dried and then rehydrated before eating.
+Bush beans can be further broken down into three types: snap beans (where the pods are eaten), green shelling beans (where the beans are eaten green) and dry beans, (where the beans are dried and then rehydrated before eating.

 In general, bush beans take less time than pole beans to produce beans.
 Bush beans also will take up less room in a garden.

 How to Plant Bush Beans

 Bush beans grow best in well drained, organic material rich soil.
 They need full sun to produce best.
 Before you start planting bush beans, you should consider inoculating the soil with bean inoculant, which will have bacteria that help the bean plant produce better.
 Your bush beans will still produce if you do not add bean inoculants to the soil, but it will help you get a bigger crop from your bush beans.

 Plant bush bean seeds about 1 1/2 inches deep and 3 inches apart.
 If you are planting more than one row of bush beans, the rows should be 18 to 24 inches apart.
-You can expect the bush beans to germinate in about 1-2 weeks.
+You can expect the bush beans to germinate in about one to two weeks.

-If you would like a continuous harvest of bush beans through the season, plant new bush bean seeds about once every 2 weeks.
+If you would like a continuous harvest of bush beans through the season, plant new bush bean seeds about once every two weeks.